scobru/shogun-core/README.md

 - **Web Wallets**: Implementation of crypto wallets directly in the browser.
 - **Social dApps**: Social applications requiring decentralized storage and crypto identities.
 - **Privacy-Focused Apps**: Applications needing stealth features and advanced privacy.
+- **Real-time Applications**: Chat apps, live dashboards, and collaborative tools using reactive data.
+- **Reactive UIs**: User interfaces that need to respond to data changes in real-time.

 ## Documentation